 The question of renovating versus demolishing a house is one worth discussing because the cost difference in various situations can be quite substantial.
 Many factors go into the decision, and it’s often not a clear-cut solution either way.

-Factors such as the historical significance of a building, condition of the house, “green” considerations, and possible demolition setbacks may sway your decision to demolish or to renovate.
-We’ll cover these topics and help you get a better grasp on whether you should demolish & rebuild or renovate the current structure.
+We’ll cover these topics and help you get a better grasp on whether you should demolish & rebuild or renovate your current structure.

-How much does it cost to demolish and rebuild?
+- How much it costs to demolish and rebuild a house

 |House Size||Demolition Cost||Rebuild Cost||Total Cost|